-Definition of the CIDOC Conceptual Reference Model version 6.2.8 regarded as an instance of one or more other classes B1...n at the same time.
+Multiple Instantiation is the term that describes the case that an instance of class A is also regarded as an instance of one or more other classes B1...n at the same time.
 When multiple instantiation is used, it has the effect that the properties of all these classes become available to describe this instance.
 For instance, some particular cases of destruction may also be activities (e.g., Herostratos' deed), but not all destructions are activities (e.g., destruction of Herculaneum).
 In comparison, multiple inheritance describes the case that all instances of a class A are implicitly instances of all superclasses of A, by virtue of the definition of the class A, whereas the combination of classes used for multiple instantiation is a characteristic of particular instances only.
 It is important to note that multiple instantiation is not allowed using combinations of disjoint classes.